Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Experimental details

+For $\nicefrac{d}{w} \gtrsim \nicefrac{1}{16}$, the dynamics is noisier, and it becomes challenging to separate the underlying deterministic dynamics from random fluctuations (see Appendix \ref{appendix:noise_effect}).

-where $\phi(.)$ is the ReLU activation and the weights $W^l$ are initialized using a standard normal distribution $W^l_{ij} \sim \mathcal{N}(0, 1)$.
-We considered $d \in \{4, 8, 16\}$ and $w \in \{256, 512, 1024, 2048\}$. \item \textbf{CNNs:} We considered Myrtle family ReLU CNNs \cite{Shankar2020NeuralKW} without any bias or normalization in Standard Parameterization (SP), initialized using He initialization \cite{He2016DeepRL}.
+\item \textbf{CNNs:} We considered Myrtle family ReLU CNNs \cite{Shankar2020NeuralKW} without any bias or normalization in Standard Parameterization (SP), initialized using He initialization \cite{He2016DeepRL}.
 The above model uses a fixed number of channels in each layer, which we refer to as the width of the network.
 In this case, the forward pass equations for the pre-activations from layer $l$ to layer $l+1$ are given by

-where $\alpha, \beta$ label the spacial location and the weights are initialized as $W^{l}_{ij} \sim \mathcal{N}(0, 2 / w)$.
-We considered $d \in \{5, 7, 10\}$ and $w \in \{64, 128, 256\}$. \item \textbf{ResNets:} We considered version 1 ResNet \cite{He2016DeepRL} implementations from \href{https://github.com/google/flax/blob/main/examples/imagenet/models.py}{Flax examples} without Batch Norm or regularization.
+where $\alpha, \beta$ label the spacial location.
+The weights are initialized as $W^{l}_{ij}(\beta) \sim \mathcal{N}(0, \nicefrac{2}{k^2 w })$, where $k$ is the filter size. \item \textbf{ResNets:} We considered version 1 ResNet \cite{He2016DeepRL} implementations from \href{https://github.com/google/flax/blob/main/examples/imagenet/models.py}{Flax examples} without Batch Norm or regularization.
 For ResNets, width corresponds to the number of channels in the first block.
 For example, the standard ResNet-18 has four blocks with widths $[w, 2w, 4w, 8w]$, with $w = 64$.
 We refer to $w$ as the width or the widening factor.
-We considered ResNet-18 and ResNet-34 with $w \in \{32, 64, 128\}$. \end{enumerate}
+We considered ResNet-18 and ResNet-34. \end{enumerate}